afonsodalv/minesweeper-app/README.md

 ### `npm install`

-Installs all relative node-js deendencies for the project.
+Installs all relative node-js dependencies for the project.

 ### `npm start`